Jonathan Seitz, PhD

 Curriculum Vitae: Download

-For me, studying history is to reach across time and space to shake hands with and begin to get to know people who can seem completely different from us.
-The historical work that I find most interesting is that which immerses us in the day-to-day culture of early modern Europeans.
-My first research project took me into the records of Inquisition witchcraft trials stored in various archives in the city of Venice and at libraries and archives in and around the Vatican.
-(Yes, the life of a historian can be very hard: I had to spend nine months in Italy!)
-These records read rather like Jerry Springer set in the 1600s, as the reader is dropped into a swirl of Venetian gossip and intrigue, of vendettas, affairs, and eavesdropping.
-Careful reading of these witchcraft trials can reveal a great deal about early modern beliefs about nature and the supernatural, as well as about early modern magical practices.
-(No, I know of no spell for passing exams without studying.
-However, if you'd like one that lets you make money at the Renaissance Venetian game of chance known as “la piria” I might just have something for you.)
+For me, studying history is to reach across time and space to shake hands with and to begin to get to know people who can seem completely different from us.
+The historical work that I find most fascinating is that which immerses us in the day-to-day culture of early modern Europeans.
+My first research project took me into the records of Inquisition witchcraft trials and other sources found in various libraries and archives in the city of Venice and at libraries and archives in and around the Vatican.
+(Yes, the life of a historian can be very hard: I had to spend several months in Italy!)
+These wonderfully rich records can read like reality TV set in the 1500s and 1600s, as the reader is dropped into a swirl of gossip and intrigue, of vendettas, affairs, and eavesdropping.

 - Witchcraft and Inquisition in Early Modern Venice.
 New York: Cambridge University Press, 2011.